History of BBC television idents: The 1991 2s (1991–2001, 2014–2018)

-The Personality 2s (2001–2007)
+The Personality 2s (2001–2007, 2022-Present)

 After nearly eleven years, the channel received a new look on 19 November 2001 (same day when ITV2 received a new look) with a set of robotic figure 2s, each displaying individual personalities.
 This set was also produced by Lambie-Nairn, and American visual effects technician Mic Graves served as a co-creator along with Martin Lambie-Nairn, who also created the previous set.
 BBC Two also became the first BBC channel to receive the new style of logo, in its case this was a purple box with the BBC logo stacked above 'TWO'.

 At the time, BBC2 was perceived as not fitting in with the overall network branding, because all of the other BBC channels retained their 1997 idents.
 Also, rather than the variety of backgrounds seen in the previous presentation package, the new idents all featured a yellow background with a 3D figure 2 in white.
 Only four were originally produced, limiting the different options.
 For the first time on BBC2, the new idents did not feature a clock.
 The white numeral 2 and yellow background were occasionally replaced by previous idents from the 1991–2001 package, including "Predator/Venus Fly Trap" used to introduce the Chelsea Flower Show, as well as the Christmas 2000 ident which resurfaced to introduce coverage of the 2006 Winter Olympics.
 Some specially produced idents were used to highlight particular shows or programming strands, such as an updated "dog" ident to advertise the channel's "pedigree comedy".
 To mark the channel's 40th anniversary in 2004, a special ident combining glimpses of previous BBC2 idents was produced.

 The 2007 2s (Window on the World) (2007–2014)

 On 18 February 2007, the channel's presentation package was relaunched with the introduction of idents designed by advertising agency Abbott Mead Vickers BBDO and produced by Red Bee Media, costing £700,000 in total.
 Controller of BBC Two Roly Keating said, "These new idents embody all of BBC Two's distinctive humour, creativity, playfulness and surprise — and they're also beautifully-executed pieces of film-making in their own right".
 Entitled "Window on the World", these new idents feature a cut-out '2' made from various materials behind which different scenes can be seen.
 In addition, the on-screen presentation system and the BBC Two website have also been altered to reflect the new theme.
-This new look was also the first time that the 2 was altered from Lambie Nairn's original 2, however, the difference is minor and to many unnoticeable.
+This new look was also the first time that the 2 was altered from Lambie Nairn's original 2, however, the difference is major and to many unnoticeable.
 During March 2013, the audio was replaced with new audio to coincide with the launch of BBC Two HD.
 On 13 November 2014, the idents become scarcely used before being discontinued entirely.